 The New New Enterprise Game

-But this is not new.
-Over twenty years ago, the accelerating pace of digital product development gave birth to the Agile movement.
+This insight gave birth to the Agile movement.
 Frameworks like Scrum and eXtreme Programming helped software teams adapt to rapidly changing environments.
-They proved that small, empowered teams could deliver better results, faster.
+Kanban and Lean brought the focus on flow, limiting work in progress, and eliminating waste.
+These methods proved that empowered teams could deliver better results, faster.
+Countless organizations saw it work.

 Then companies tried to scale these methods.
 With frameworks such as Scrum@Scale, SAFe, and LeSS, they pushed agility into larger parts of the organization.
 Yet the agile areas remained isolated, incompatible with the standard operation of the enterprise.